-- 7.29 Ridgemont shall incorporate water re-use and stormwater use totaling a minimum of 6250 cubic metres per year per quarter section.
-Uses may include a truck fill, school sports field irrigation, MR irrigation and/or the babbling brook. - 7.30 A Water Quality Management Report will be provided at the detailed design stage for the initial Phase of the Ridgemont development. - 7.31 Infrastructure supporting stormwater use will be incorporated into the design of Ridgemont - 7.32 The Ridgemont Stormwater system shall be designed to receive and attenuate stormwater flows from the 338 Ave E Expansion, and from the 32 St E expansion.
+7.29 A Water Quality Management Report (WQMR) is required with subdivision of the initial phase of Ridgemont.
+7.30 Infrastructure supporting stormwater use will be incorporated into the design of Ridgemont 7.31 The Ridgemont Stormwater system shall be designed to receive and attenuate stormwater flows from the 338 Ave E Expansion, and from the 32 St E expansion.